Samantha Cooper

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to never give up.
-No matter the challenges or setbacks, perseverance and determination are key to achieving success and making a meaningful impact in your work.
+The best career advice I’ve ever received is that happiness is living in accordance with one’s values.
+My work has always aligned well with the value I hold for education.
+Leaning into those places and moments that feel right are key to achieving success and making a meaningful impact in your work.

 What are the biggest challenges or opportunities in your field right now?